Bobby Kotick: Career

-Early career
+Early career and Activision purchase

-While Kotick was still a student in 1983 at the University of Michigan, he started a software company called Arktronics with friend Howard Marks in their dorm room.
+While Kotick was still a student in 1982 at the University of Michigan, he started a software company called Arktronics with friend Howard Marks in their dorm room.
 He and his roommate developed a GUI-based integrated software package called Jane for the Apple II.
-During his second year, Kotick convinced Steve Wynn to invest $300,000 in their startup.
+In 1983, casino magnate Steve Wynn (who Kotick had met when he was 19 at the Cattle Baron's Ball in Dallas, Texas) and his wife Elaine and invested $300,000 in their startup.
 Steve Jobs met with Kotick and convinced him to drop out of college.
 Kotick took the advice and left the University of Michigan to focus on building his company.
+From 1985-1991, Arktonics was involved in a protracted legal dispute over the value of shares in the company that employees were given in lieu of pay at the request of the company's leadership including Kotick, that later turned out to be worth little, after Jane had been made obsolete by improvements to Apple's computers.

 In 1987, Kotick tried to acquire Commodore International.
 He planned to remove the keyboard and disk drive from the Amiga 500 and turn it into a video game system.
 He was unsuccessful in persuading Commodore's then-Chairman Irving Gould to sell control of the company.

 In June 1990, Kotick became CEO of Leisure Concepts, Nintendo's third-party licensing agent.
 In December 1990, Kotick sold his stake in Leisure Concepts and purchased a 25% stake in the almost-bankrupt Activision, then known as Mediagenic, with business partner Brian Kelly.
-In 1991, Kotick changed the name back to Activision, performed a full restructuring of the company, and refocused the company on making and marketing video games.
+In 1991, Kotick changed the name back to Activision, restructured the company, and refocused the company on making and marketing video games.
 Kotick became CEO of Activision in February 1991.
-From 1997 to 2003, Activision acquired nine development studios and released its first hit game in 1995.

-At Activision, Kotick set out to build "an institutional quality, well-managed company with a focus on the independent developer."
-In a June 14, 2010, interview with gaming blog Kotaku, Kotick stated, "…[P]art of the whole philosophy of Activision was whether you're owned outright or not, if you're a studio you have control of your destiny, you could make decisions about who to hire, flexibility on what products to make, how to make them, schedules appropriate to make them, budgets."

-Kotick founded International Consumer Technologies.
-In 1995, International Consumer Technologies became a wholly owned subsidiary of Activision.
+An early hit under Kotick's tenure was Return to Zork (1993), which made over $2.3 million dollars in profit for the company with over 600,000 copies sold.
+Early in on Kotick's career at Activision, having studied rival publishers like Electronic Arts, he emphasised a philosophy of autonomy and freedom for the game development studios under his umbrella, rather than emphasising top-down publisher control, like some rival publishers, which were riven with conflicts between game developers and management.
+In 1999, Activision had its first major franchise hit with Tony Hawk's Pro Skater.
+In 2003, Activision began publishing the Call of Duty series of first person shooters, following the defection of the heads of the studio behind the EA published 2002 game Medal of Honor: Allied Assault as a result of Kotick providing them funding.
+Call of Duty would subsequently go on to become one of Activision's most profitable franchises, along with the Guitar Hero series launched in 2005.